 In this article, we are decoding the customer effort score (CES) so you understand how it can help your business.

 What is the Customer Effort Score?

-In the simplest terms, the customer effort score measures your customers’ perception of how easy or hard you company made it for the them to complete their chosen action. (tweet this)
+In the simplest terms, the customer effort score measures your customers’ perception of how easy or hard your company made it for them to complete their chosen action. (tweet this)